 - + E-commerce is becoming entrenched.
 Already massive, for many businesses it is now a lifeline to reach their customers.
-Now we're all relying on it, that online shopping habit probably won't change after lockdown - New businesses are disrupting traditional markets.
-For example, a number of online food vendors - from Mum and Dad growers to smaller food distributors - are cracking the dominance of the big supermarket chains.
-These direct-to-consumer (D2C) brands that cut out intermediaries are experiencing an explosion of popularity now and are likely to grow strongly in the post-pandemic period - Technology is enabling people to respond to new challenges for customers.
-From small retailer portals to apps that tell you when your supermarket has available delivery times, the COVID-19 crisis has thrown up new problems businesses are finding solutions for

-- Many services businesses are building closer relationships with their clients by providing essential information or advice more consistently through digital and / or virtual contact - Many education businesses are now mastering the art of digital delivery and we know education demand will increase as unemployment rate climb as people look to cross skill - + Others are reaching out to their customers directly, using social channels or databases, to try to understand what they need at this time, to test new services or product options that can be provided within the essential category, or start conversations about what they'll want in the future.
-People have time on their hands at the moment, so it is easier to have those conversations
+Now we're all relying on it, that online shopping habit probably won't change after restrictions end. - + New businesses are disrupting traditional markets.
+For example, online food vendors from Mum and Dad growers to smaller food distributors are jumping on opportunities to fill gaps in availability at the supermarkets. - Many service businesses are building closer relationships with their clients by providing essential information or advice more consistently through digital and/or virtual contact. - + Many education businesses are mastering the art of digital delivery and we know education demand will increase as unemployment rates climb and people look to upskill. - + Others are reaching out to their customers directly, using social channels or databases, to understand what they need, test new services or product options that can be provided, or start conversations about what they'll want in the future.
+People have time on their hands, so it is easier to have those conversations.